-Australian donation rates are low (about 15 per million people in 2011 and 2012) compared with many other developed countries, though rates have increased from around 11-12 per million five years previously.
-There are several reasons for this: relatively low numbers of potential donors (we have low rates of trauma from car accidents and firearms compared with some countries), potential donors not being identified, and a need for more hospital resources for end-of-life supportive care of potential donors.
+Australian donation rates are low (about 15 per million people in 2011 and 2012) compared with many other developed countries, though rates have increased from around 11-12 per million five years before.
+There are several reasons for this: relatively low numbers of potential donors (we have low rates of trauma from car accidents and firearms compared with some countries), potential donors not being identified, and a need for more hospital resources for end-of-life support care of potential donors.

 The main reason is a low consent rate.
 Only about 56% of relatives who are asked about organ donation give their consent, which is at odds with the much higher percentage of people who claim to support organ donation (more than 90%).
 And the main reason for refusing consent is that surviving relatives don't know the wishes of the patient.